 The skin inflammation does not have wholly effective therapies.
 So, there is a need to develop effective controlled-release drug delivery system that delivers anti-inflammatory agents for reducing the pain and inflammation.
 It can also find the cause of progression in disease and prevent adverse reactions.
-A nonsteroidal anti-inflammatory drug, 'Aceclofenac' is used in the treatment of musculoskeletal system's inflammation and degenerative disorders.
+A non-steroidal anti-inflammatory drug, 'Aceclofenac' is used in the treatment of degenerative musculoskeletal system's inflammation disorders.
 For the treatment of rheumatoid arthritis and osteoarthritis, it is broadly suggested.
 With other anti-inflammatory drugs, capsaicin is used and it can be used alone by which the itching linked with the skin inflammatory condition is reduced.
-The skin is an effective barrier that prevents the invasion of drugs applied for therapeutic purposes.
+The skin is an operative barricade that averts the invasion of drugs applied for therapeutic purposes.
 There are very few drugs which are allowed to penetrate the skin.
-Generally, most of the topical dosage forms have poor penetration by which they give poor therapeutic benefits.
+Generally, most of the relevant dose practices have poor penetration by which they give poor therapeutic benefits.
 Hence, the delivery system is used to penetrate the skin through multiple mechanisms and enhance the power of the drug.
 By the use of aceclofenac for a long time gives a serious gastrointestinal side effect such as bleeding and ulceration.
-Therefore, with a high degree of percutaneous permeation, an improved topical aceclofenac formulation can be used as an alternative for the treatment of locally inflamed skin.
+Therefore, with a high degree of percutaneous permeation, an improved topical aceclofenac formulation can be used as a substitute for the treatment of locally inflamed skin.

 Microemulsion and nanoemulsion are the most promising drug delivery systems that have the capability of penetrating the skin for the permeation of drug.
-As we discussed above the nanoemulsions, it is a thermodynamically stable transparent dispersion of oil in aqueous solution and stabilizes by an interfacial layer of surfactant and co-surfactant molecules.
-Another drug delivery system, 'nanomiemgel which use the multi absorption mechanism concept.
-Two types of matrices (A and B) consisted of Nanomiemgel.
+As we discussed above the nanoemulsions, it is a thermodynamically stable transparent dispersion of oil in aqueous solution and stabilizes by an interfacial layer of co-surfactant and surfactant molecules.
+Another drug delivery 'nanomiemgel which use the multi absorption mechanism concept.
+Two types of matrices (A and B) are consisted of Nanomiemgel.
 Matrix A is referred to nanoemulsion and Matrix B is for nanomicelles.
-It is assumed that every nano drug delivery system is unique and the size, charge, and composition of the nano drug delivery system decide the rate, mechanism, and extent of absorption.
-The combination of different drug delivery systems is utilized for drug delivery because it gives the better absorption than the individual drug delivery systems due to the use of many potential paths of absorption for the particular drug.
+It is assumed that every nano drug delivery system is exclusive and the size, charge, and composition of the nano drug delivery system decide the rate, mechanism, and extent of absorption.
+The amalgamation of different drug delivery systems is developed for drug delivery because it gives the better absorption than the individual drug delivery systems because of the use of many potential tracks of absorption for the particular drug.
 (Somagoni et al., 2014)